 By placing the contribution of these scholars together, this book provides a unique opportunity to instigate an international, critical discussion, around the connectivities associated with death and events.
-Chapters consider connections to death and events at an individual level; localised, communally based, construals of the event landscape; the relationship between death and events into larger socio-cultural frames of reference; and how death and events are manifest through diverse platforms of mediation, with a discussion of the media presentation of end of life events and the articulation of death online.
+Chapters consider connections to death and events on many levels, including individual, local, communally based, construals of the event landscape; the relationship between death and events into larger socio-cultural frames of reference.
+Chapteres also consider how death and events are manifest through diverse platforms of mediation, with a discussion of the media presentation of end of life events, and the articulation of death online.
 Case studies from a wide-ranging selection of countries, from Moscow to Bangladesh to Cambodia, are examined throughout.

 Ian R Lamond

 2. Funerals as a social process.
 Rituals and symbols in rural and urban funerals.